 Sometimes we might be faced with a tight schedule to find no time for gym.
-Without a proper backup workout plan, you might do a lot of damage to your health in during days.
+Without a proper backup workout plan, you might do a lot of damage to your health during those days.
 Though, worry not, here are top seven fat burning workouts that you can do whenever you want, without having to go to gym.

 Running can burn up to 374 calories within 30 minutes.
 People who are devoted runners are usually slim for no reason.
 Running involves some of the largest muscles involved in fat burning like the legs, butts and core.
 To make the best out of your running you must swing your arms closest to the body, keep the feet lowest to the ground and do not bend forward.
-Also, you can minimise the impact by landing on the ground with the middle of foot and then roll to the toes.
+Also, you can minimize the impact by landing on the ground with the middle of foot and then roll to the toes.

 You can improve efficiency by altering between slow and fast intervals.
 Running uphill is even better.
 Avoid running downhill.

 Rope skipping can burn almost as much fat as running.
-In fact, it’s the favourite workout of most professional sportsmen.
-To maximise results find a rope with handles reaching just enough under your armpits when standing on the middle of the rope.
+In fact, it’s the favorite workout of most professional sportsmen.
+To maximize results find a rope with handles reaching just enough under your armpits when standing on the middle of the rope.
 Keep your body upright and jump with your legs little apart.
 Keep the jumps as low to the ground as possible.
 You can do the workout with same benefits even without a rope, just fake like you have one in your hands.

 You may switch between speeds and style for better results.